-Black VegFest is coming to Brooklyn this summer, presenting what may be one of the most exciting events addressing veganism.
-Black VegFest will arrive Saturday, August 11th, offering everyone an opportunity to score front row seats at an old-fashioned massive block party.
-In just two weeks we’ll hit close to a thousand registrants.
+(This article was originally published in 2018.)
+Black VegFest is coming back to New York this summer, presenting what may be one of the most exciting events addressing veganism.
+Black VegFest will arrive Saturday, August 10th, offering everyone an opportunity to score front row seats at an old-fashioned massive block party.
 We are inviting everyone to share cuisine from Africa, India, Mexico, the Caribbean, and more.
 Our workshops will deal with injustice and the solutions will come from an amazing group of eclectic intergenerational, multi-gendered and thought-provoking activists.

 This dream I had was set more than five years ago in the incubator of my vegan mind.